patrickmelix/PLAMS/doc/source/examples/ADFCOSMORSConformers.rst

 .. code-block:: python

     from scm.plams.recipes.adfcosmorsconformers import ADFCOSMORSConfJob, ADFCOSMORSConfFilter
-    from scm.plams import Molecule, from_smiles, init, finish, Settings from scm.conformers import ConformersJob
+    from scm.plams import Molecule, from_smiles, Settings
+    from scm.conformers import ConformersJob

 Now, we'll input the acetic acid molecule with the ``from_smiles`` function